prods/exjson/README.md

 #### C Style Comments
 Its simple.
 Comments are removed in memory before deserialization.
 This allows the Standard Python JSON parser deserialize the JSON file.

-### Unit Testing Requirements:
+### Unit Test Requirements:
-exjson unit testing runs on the standard Python unit test library but I included support to generate call graphs from the execution of each test function.
+EXJSON unit testing runs on the [standard Python unit test library](https://docs.python.org/2/library/unittest.html).
+But I EXJSON unit test functions support automatic-generation of call diagrams from each test function execution.
 Because of this there is an additional dependency on [PyCallGraph](http://pycallgraph.readthedocs.io/en/master/).
 Please follow the steps below in order to install this dependency on Windows, Linux or OSX.
-Mind you, the steps below assumes you already have python 3.6+ and pip installed.
-Depending on how your environment is setup Python 3.x pip may have be available through an alias `pip3`.
+Please bear in mind that the steps below assume you already have python 3.6+ and pip installed.
+Depending on how your environment is setup Python 3.x `pip` may be available through an alias named `pip3`.

 #### Ubuntu
 1. Install `Graphviz` and it's development libraries